Matroids, Feynman categories, and Koszul duality: (Co)operads over

 \subsection{The affine Orlik--Solomon cooperad}

-In this section we introduce an $\LBS$-cooperadic structure on the Orlik--Solomon algebras, which extends the linear dual of the Gerstenhaber operad (defined on partition lattices with minimal building set).
+In this section we introduce an $\LBS$-cooperadic structure on the Orlik--Solomon algebras.
+When restricted to the collection of partition lattices with minimal building sets (see Example \ref{exshuffle}) this gives the shuffle operad associated to the Gerstenhaber operad (see \cite{Cohen_1973}).